You are currently viewing Thowadra, a High Cliff where Guru Rinpoche left a Wooden Garuda

 According to an oral source, Gelongma Palmo, the daughter of King Indrabhuti of Kashmir along with her servant Samphelmo arrived at Thowadrak and practiced Nyungne Chagyed (eight pairs of fasting practice) in the 10th/11th century.
 Gelongma Pelmo meditated there for a long time, and her leprosy was cured.

-In the dawn of the day of the end of her Nyungne sadhana, Avalokiteshvara appeared in real form and prophesied to her that she should leave her body, speech, and mind representatives when she returned from this place.
-Therefore, she left her image Ngadrama (looking-like-me) as her body representative, Six Syllable Mani-mantra on a stone resembling a sheep’s lever shape as her speech representative, and the Desheg Choeten Gyad (the eight Sugata stupas) as her mind representative.
-She is also said to have left her body imprint and Drubchhu at Thowadrak.
+It is said that, at the end of her Nyungne sadhana, Avalokiteshvara appeared and asked her to leave the representatives of her body, speech, and mind when she returned from this place.
+Therefore, she left her image Ngadrama (looking-like-me) as her body representative, Six Syllable Mani-mantra on a stone as her speech representative, and the Desheg Chorten Gyad (the eight Sugata stupas) as her mind representative.

 Original Name of Thowadrak